 #4 Updated by Boone Gorges over 3 years ago

 OK, you should have push access to cuny-academic-commons/bp-event-organiser now.
 (Though it's a public repo, so you should already have had read access.) https://github.com/cuny-academic-commons/bp-event-organiser

-#6 Updated by Daniel Jones about 3 years ago
+#6 Updated by Daniel Jones over 3 years ago